This post was written in preparation for our May 2016 spring program.

 As a result of our collaboration for this concert, Ellie and Manitou Winds are eager to discuss future projects.
 Among the possibilities is the creation of a series of paintings inspired by an original composition.
 Artists of varied art forms have always managed to inspire one another to create.
 Ellie’s approach to the canvas resonates with me and my own approach to composition.
 As we both love the landscapes of Northern Michigan, I expect our inspiration for a future project will be easy to find.

 As part of the collaboration, Ellie Harold will display select paintings in a special exhibition at the concert venue.
-Come join us for a glimpse of inspiration on May 1st with New Voices.
+Come join us for a glimpse of inspiration with New Voices.